-A visit to the Inner Temple Garden takes you into a historic world at the heart of London’s legal profession.
+You can also visit the Inner Temple Garden at the heart of London’s legal profession.
 The three-acre site features colourful herbaceous borders awash with dahlias, alliums and geraniums, a peony garden and a walkway lined with mature plane trees and woodland plants.
 Close by, check out the Master’s Garden and the Middle Temple Garden.

 Get full details of participating gardens and opening times of each garden from Open Garden Squares Weekend.